 When you take action in spite of fear…

-If you’d like my help to find your power, build your confidence and self-esteem, and get the anxiety in your life back into perspective, I have a few slots newly available to work with me, either face2face or online, in a half day ‘focus session’.
+If you’d like my help to find your power, build your confidence and self-esteem, and get the anxiety in your life back into perspective, I have a few slots newly available to work with me, either face to face or online, in a half-day ‘focus session’.
 With my help, you too can choose to shrink that monster ‘down to size’ in your life.

 I have a special promotion to get you started with the help you need.
-To find out more, send me an email to firstname.lastname@example.org and we’ll get you scheduled in for a first conversation, with my compliments.
+To find out more, send me a message and we’ll get you scheduled in for a first conversation, with my compliments.

 Get in touch today.
 I look forward to chatting with you soon.